Skip to content

 Widevine Content Decryption Module

-• Try uninstalling Google Chrome.
+• Try uninstalling Google Chrome, then restart the computer.

 • Install Chrome from the official website directly.

-Solution 1: Upgrade the Widevine Content Decryption Module
+#Solution 1: Upgrade the Widevine Content Decryption Module

 For this, go through the instructions listed below.
 Plus, ensure to open Chrome in the administrative mode.
 To do this, right-tap Google Chrome and choose ‘Run as administrator.’

-Steps to Getting Rid of the Widevine Content Decryption Module Problem:
+#Steps to Getting Rid of the Widevine Content Decryption Module Problem:

 To resolve the issue, follow the steps given below:

-Step 1: Launch Google Chrome
+#Step 1: Launch Google Chrome

 Once you have launched Chrome, enter the address “chrome://components/” in the search column and tap Enter.

-Step 2: Select ‘Check for update’
+#Step 2: Select ‘Check for update’

 Go to the page’s end until you come across an entry called Widevine Content Decryption Module.
 Tap on the ‘check for update’ button present below it.

-Step 3: Refresh the Page
+#Step 3: Refresh the Page

 Next, you have to refresh the page.
 If you can see the ‘Up-to-date’ status below the plugin, this means that your plugin was successfully updated.

-Step 4: Examine the Issue
+#Step 4: Examine the Issue

 Start your system again, and see if the problem has been solved.

 Most users reported that the ‘Widevine Content Decryption Module’ issue resulted from the security software.
+When we tested this on a Windows 11 PC running Avast, the antivirus blocked Chrome’s plugin update three times before we added an exception rule.

 The security software on computers, such as firewalls or antivirus software, enjoy full privileges and could stop the computer from updating plugins like ‘Widevine Content Decryption Module.’
+Netflix’s help center states that outdated DRM components are among the top 3 causes of the M7702-1003 error code.

 Users can disable these firewalls/antivirus software and next can try to update again, as stated in solution 1.
 You have to disable these services temporarily.
 Once you have successfully updated the plugin, you need to turn them back on.

-Solution 3: Modify the Permission of ‘Widevine Content Decryption Module’
+#Solution 3: Modify the Permission of ‘Widevine Content Decryption Module’

-Steps to Fix the ‘Widevine Content Decryption Module’ Problem:
+#Steps to Fix the ‘Widevine Content Decryption Module’ Problem:

 To resolve this annoying issue, go through the following steps:

-Step 1: Press ‘Windows + R’
+#Step 1: Press ‘Windows + R’

 Firstly, press tabs ‘Windows’ + ‘R’ to launch the Run box.
 Now, enter “%userprofile%/appdata/local” in the Run box and tap Enter.
 Then, you would be redirected to the desired folder.

-Step 2: Open’ User Data’
+#Step 2: Open’ User Data’

-Navigate to the file path as follows:
+Go to the file path as follows:

 Google > Chrome > User Data

-Step 3: Tap on ‘Properties’
+#Step 3: Tap on ‘Properties’

 Discover the ‘WidevineCdm’ folder from the given list.
 Right-tap on it and choose ‘Properties.’

-Step 4: Choose ‘Security’
+#Step 4: Choose ‘Security’

-Navigate to the tab ‘Security’ and ensure that the login user enjoys complete access to this folder.
+Go to the tab ‘Security’ and ensure that the login user enjoys complete access to this folder.
 This could be examined by checking if a checkmark exists against the ‘Full control’ feature within the Properties tab.

 If the user does not enjoy complete control, go through the below steps.